 Perplexity AI has done something almost no one predicted three years ago: it made people reconsider whether Google Search is the best way to find information on the internet.
-Founded in 2022 by Aravind Srinivas (ex-Google, ex-DeepMind) and a team of researchers from Meta and OpenAI, Perplexity has grown from a side project into one of the most-used AI products in the world — an answer engine that combines large language models with real-time web retrieval to deliver sourced, conversational answers.
+Founded in August 2022 by Aravind Srinivas (CEO, ex-OpenAI, ex-Google), Denis Yarats, Johnny Ho, and Andy Konwinski, Perplexity has grown from a side project into one of the most-used AI products in the world — an answer engine that combines large language models with real-time web retrieval to deliver sourced, conversational answers.

-By 2026, the company has roughly 500 employees, a valuation north of $20 billion, millions of daily active users, and real revenue.
+By 2026, the company has grown to roughly 1,200+ employees, sits at a $21.2B post-money valuation after the Series E-6 round, and posts roughly $200M in annualized revenue serving around 45M monthly active users.
 It is competing directly with Google Search.
 But what is it actually like to work there?
 We dug into Perplexity's full culture profile, Glassdoor reviews, and employee sentiment data to build a complete picture.

 The short version: Perplexity is one of the most exciting places in AI right now — and one of the most demanding.
-It holds the highest Glassdoor rating in our entire 29-company database, but its work-life balance score sits near the bottom.
+Its Glassdoor overall rating sits in the 4.6–4.7 range — one of the highest among the AI labs we track — while its work-life balance score lands in the low 3s.
 That tension tells you everything you need to know about the culture.

 Perplexity AI at a Glance